vmware-tanzu/velero/site/content/docs/main/api-types/restore.md

         matchLabels:
           app: velero
           component: server
       # An array of hooks to run during or after restores.
-Currently only "init" hooks are supported.
+Currently only "init" and "exec" hooks
+      # are supported.
       postHooks:
       # The type of the hook.
-This must be "init".
+This must be "init" or "exec".
       - init:
           # An array of container specs to be added as init containers to pods to which this hook applies to.
           initContainers: